kunal-ma/kunal-ma/README.md

 <br>

-- 🎓 Pursuing my 4th year of B.Tech IT at Manipal University Jaipur.
+- 🎓 Pursuing my 4th year of B.Tech IT at Manipal University Jaipur
 - 🧪 Currently working with C++ and Kotlin
 - 🏸 Avid badminton and chess player
 - 🌱 Love working on random projects in my free time
-- ⚡ Fun Fact: The first webcam was created to monitor a coffee pot.
+- ⚡ Fun Fact: The first webcam was created to monitor a coffee pot

 ### Languages and Frameworks: